 Student's Activity Semester/Year Status

 Example A

 Admitted and earned course credit

-at a community college Fall 2001 Active
+at a community college Fall 2003 Active

-Continued at a community college Spring 2002 Active
+Continued at a community college Spring 2004 Fall 2004 Active

-Fall 2002

-Transferred to a university Spring 2003 Student enrolled under 2001-200

-or any subsequent catalog.
+Transferred to a university Spring 2005 Student enrolled under 2003-2004 or any subsequent catalog.

 Example B

 Admitted and earned course credit

-at a community college Fall 1997 Active
+at a community college Fall 1999 Active

-Enrolled but earned all "Ws" or "Es" Spring 1998 Inactive
+Enrolled but earned all "Ws" or "Es" Spring 2000 Inactive

-Enrolled in audit courses only Fall 1998 Inactive
+Enrolled in audit courses only Fall 2000 Inactive

-Nonattendance Spring 1999 Inactive
+Nonattendance Spring 2001 Inactive

-Transferred to a university Fall 1999 Student enrolled under 1999-200

-or any subsequent catalog.
+Transferred to a university Fall 2001 Student enrolled under 2001-2002 or any subsequent catalog.

 Example C

 Admitted and earned course credit

-at a community college Fall 1999 Active

-Nonattendance Spring 2000 Inactive

-Fall 2000

-Spring 2001

-Readmitted and earned course credit

 at a community college Fall 2001 Active

+Nonattendance Spring 2002 Inactive

+- 10-10-10-10-10-10-10-10-10-10-10-10-10-1 Fall 2002

+Spring 2003

+Readmitted and earned course credit opinig 2003

+at a community college Fall 2003 Active

-Transferred to a university Spring 2002 Student enrolled under 2001-200
+Transferred to a university Spring 2004 Student enrolled under 2003-2004

+Transferred to a university Spring 2001 or any subsequent catalog.

-or any subsequent catalog.
+Evample D or any subsequent catalog.

 Example D

-Admitted and earned course credit
+Admitted and earned course credit T. II acce

-at a community college Fall 2000 Active
+at a community college Fall 2002 Active

-Nonattendance Spring 2001 Inactive
+Nonattendance Spring 2003 Inactive

-Readmitted and earned course credit r c
+Readmitted and earned course credit

-at a community college Summer 2001 Active
+at a community college Summer 2003 Active

-Nonattendance Fall 2001 Inactive
+Nonattendance Fall 2003 Inactive

-Spring 2002
+Spring 2004

-Transferred to a university Fall 2002 Student enrolled under 2000-200
+Transferred to a university Fall 2004 Student enrolled under 2002-2003

 or any subsequent catalog.

 Example E

 Admitted and earned course credit

-at a community college Summer 1998 Active
+at a community college Summer 2000 Active

-Continued at a community college Fall 1998 Active
+Continued at a community college Fall 2000 Active

-, , Spring 1999
+contained at a community conege Spring 2001 Tieuve

-Nonattendance Fall 1999 Inactive
+Nonattendance Fall 2001 Inactive

-Readmitted and earned course credit
+Readmitted and earned course credit 1 411 2001 mactive

-at a community college Spring 2000 Active
+at a community college Spring 2002 Active

-Transferred to a university Summer 2000 Student enrolled under 1998-199
+Transferred to a university Summer 2002 Student enrolled under 2000-2001

-• or any subsequent catalog.
+transferred to a university Summer 2002 or any subsequent catalog.